Skeletons

 .

-Skeletons make up the greater part of the dark lord's army.
+Skeletons make up the greater part of the Dark Lord's army.
 Risen from their graves, they now serve under the dark rule of Dracula.
-These basic skeletons serve two purposes: (1) They march back and forth, clogging up platforms, or (2) they jump high, sometimes in erratic patterns, and throw bones, loopingly.
-They're usually easy to kill, however, despite their abilities.
-Their real strength comes in their stronger forms, which you'll find by reading these first two pages.
+These basic skeletons serve two purposes: (1) They march back and forth, clogging up platforms, or (2) they jump high and far, sometimes in erratic patterns, while throwing bones in troubling arcs.
+Despite these abilities, they're usually easy to kill.
+Skeletons exist in legion, their ranks filled with many advanced forms, which you'll learn about in reading these first two pages.

 Alternate Names/Forms: White Skeleon, Skeleton Glass, Yorick & Waiter Skeleton